-- What will I learn?
-The Department of American Indian Studies is the home of American Indian, Alaska Native, and indigenous knowledge at the University of Washington.
-Through our work, we aim to foster native wellness, cultural revitalization, political sovereignty, and cross-cultural understanding. - Who is the minor for?
-While often of particular interest to students of Native American heritage, the minor is an excellent learning opportunity for anyone interested in working with diverse groups of people and understanding our nation's history of encountering difference and how this history affects current social and racial issues today. - How do I apply?
-The AIS minor is an open minor: there are no prerequisites and no admissions process.
-Students in good academic standing can declare the minor at any time once they have a declared major.
+What will I learn?
+The Department of American Indian Studies is the home of American Indian, Alaska cultural understanding.

+Native, and indigenous knowledge at the University of Washington.
+Through our work, we aim to foster native wellness, cultural revitalization, political sovereignty, and crossexcellent learning opportunity for anyone interested in working with diverse groups of people and understanding our nation's history of encountering difference and how this history affects current social and racial issues today.